corvetta77/interview/README.md

 Can you do something?
 We promised to deliver v2 today.
 Business is waiting for next update in 1 hour.

 # Controllers
-BillingController - Provides ability to return reports for customer for current month only, e.g.
+## BillingController - Provides ability to return reports for customer for current month only, e.g.
 * http://localhost:8080/v1/report?clientId=1
 * http://localhost:8080/v1/report?clientId=2
 * http://localhost:8080/v1/report?clientId=5

-BillingControllerV2 - Provides ability to return reports for customer and backdate our bills when required, date in the request is in format "yyyy-mm".
+## BillingControllerV2 - Provides ability to return reports for customer and backdate our bills when required, date in the request is in format "yyyy-mm", e.g.:
 * http://localhost:8080/v2/report/3/raw?clientId=3&date=2024-07
 * http://localhost:8080/v2/report/4/raw?clientId=4&date=2024-07

-In v2 we added possibility to view report as html but date was incorrectly implemented: we can see only reports for current month so far
+In v2 we added possibility to view report as html but date was incorrectly implemented: we can see only reports for current month so far, e.g.:
 * http://localhost:8080/v2/report/1/html
 * http://localhost:8080/v2/report/2/html
 * http://localhost:8080/v2/report/5/html